-Suspected offences can be reported to your local DEPI office, or by telephoning the Game Management Authority on 136 186.
+Suspected offences can be reported to the Game Management Authority on 136 186 or gma.vic.gov.au.
 All reports remain strictly confidential and, if you wish, you may remain anonymous, though it does assist investigating officers if they can talk directly to you.

-To report illegal hunting activity, call the GMA Customer Service Centre on 136 186 or your local DEPI office.
+To report illegal hunting activity, call the GMA Customer Service Centre on 136 186 or gma.vic.gov.au.
 Your report can be lodged anonymously or you may wish to provide your personal details.
-All information provided to DEPI or the GMA will remain confidential.
+All information provided to the GMA will remain confidential.